aolkin/hrdc/docs/publicity.md

 the order field.
 However, to control the ordering of the list, simply supply a number in the order field, and people will be sorted from lowest to highest order.

+For ensemble roles or large crew positions, list each individual separately.
+The system will combine them and display them together in the cast or crew list.

 # The Preview Page